ArmandoBoemio/I-am-Groove/README.md

 <img src="images/complexity.png" alt="complexity">

 Move across the slider to obtain simple patterns (low complexity) or very intricated patterns (high complexity).
-This parameter determines the unpredictability of the pattern and the number of metric subdivisions in a single measure, from **1/4** notes to **1/32** notes.
+This parameter determines the unpredictability of the pattern and the number of metric subdivisions in a single measure, from **1/8** notes to **1/32** notes.

+**WARNING!!!** Extreme levels of complexity may lead to dizziness, headaches, ear bleeding.
+Better pair it with slow bpm.

 ### Instrument Panel